epwalsh/obsidian.nvim/README.md

 - `:ObsidianLinks` to collect all links within the current buffer into a picker window.

-- `:ObsidianExtractNote` to extract the visually selected text into a new note and link to it.
+- `:ObsidianExtractNote [TITLE]` to extract the visually selected text into a new note and link to it.

 - `:ObsidianWorkspace [NAME]` to switch to another workspace.